fastoch/DevOps_Full_Course/README.md

 If a pod is killed and replaced by a new one, the new pod gets a different IP address, which is why K8s services were invented.
 A K8s service provides a pod with a stable IP address and a DNS name.

+## What is kubectl?

+Developers and Kubernetes admins use `kubectl` for deployment, scaling, troubleshooting, and multi-cluster management via **context switching**.

+`kubectl` is the command-line interface (CLI) tool for interacting with Kubernetes clusters.
+It communicates with the Kubernetes API server to perform operations like deploying applications, inspecting resources, and managing cluster state.
+`kubectl` enables CRUD operations (create, read, update, delete) on Kubernetes resources such as pods, deployments, services, and nodes.

 ## Control Plane Components

 ### API server